brettz9/webappfind/atyourcommand/README.md

     toward allowing universal and
-    neutral APIs to obtain and save *portions* of documents as well as whole documents among open data sources and applications (e.g., to right-click when using a Firefox add-on for localStorage, FileSystem, or IndexedDB browsing and send the data to the command line, including optionally to WebAppFind for discovering a suitable web-app, and allowing an API for saving back, thus freeing the user from local storage data lock-in).
+    neutral APIs to obtain and save *portions* of documents as well as whole documents among open data sources and applications (e.g., to right-click when using a browser add-on for localStorage, FileSystem, or IndexedDB browsing and send the data to the command line, including optionally to WebAppFind for discovering a suitable web-app, and allowing an API for saving back, thus freeing the user from local storage data lock-in).